JayWalker512/CryptoNoter/README.md

 ## Why This Open Source Project Is Created
 * Websites that use Javscript browser miners (Coinhive, Crypto-Loot, etc) are specifically targeted by most anti-virus softwares including the built-in Windows Defender.
 When visitors visit these websites, they will be notified that malicious codes / viruses have been detected on these websites.
 Well, you should know how such notifications affect the website.
 In addition, you get charged up to 30% commission by these javscript mining platforms.

-This open source project is created to bypass detection and avoid being flagged as malicious websites by running your own Javscript Mining Server and deploying on your websites.
+This open source project is created to bypass detection and avoid being flagged as malicious websites by running your own Javscript Mining Server and deploying it on your websites.
 It is similar to Coinhive idea, however you do not have to be charged for any percent of your earnings.
 You can point to any Monero mining pool and get 100% for your mining efforts.
 (Of course, less the pool fees)

 ## Requirements
 The project is a basically a "Plug & Play" installation.
 Most of the configurations are setup automatically when you run the installation.
 Simply follow the steps by steps installation.